bvibber/ogv.js/README.md

 5. Run `make js` to configure and build the libraries and the C wrapper

-## Building Flash components

-Rebuilding dynamicaudio.swf shim for IE 10/11:

-1. Install [Apache Flex SDK](http://flex.apache.org/), and put it into PATH
-2. `make swf` to rebuild src/dynamicaudio.swf
-3. `make` to rebuild the demo and update its .swf

 ## Building the demo

 If you did all the setup above, just run `make demo` or `make`.
 Look in build/demo/ and enjoy!